Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ## ggplot2

-This practical introduces a slightly different method of creating plots in R using the ggplot2 package.
+This next section of the practical introduces a slightly different method of creating plots in R using the ggplot2 package.
 The package is an implementation of Leland Wilkinson's Grammar of Graphics - a general scheme for data visualization that breaks up graphs into semantic components such as scales and layers. ggplot2 can serve as a replacement for the base graphics in R (the functions you have been plotting with today) and contains a number of default options that match good visualisation practice.

-The maps we produce will not be that particularly meaningful - the focus here is on sound visualisation with R and not sound analysis (obviously the value of the former diminished in the absence of the latter!)
+The maps we produce will not be that meaningful - the focus here is on sound visualisation with R and not sound analysis (obviously the value of the former diminished in the absence of the latter!)
 Whilst the instructions are step by step you are encouraged to deviate from them